Statement Execution Details of TiDB Dashboard

-- Execution plan: For details of the execution plan, see Understand the Query Execution Plan.
+- Execution plan: Complete information about execution plans, displayed in graph and text.
+For details of the execution plan, see Understand the Query Execution Plan.
 If multiple execution plans are selected, only (any) one of them is displayed.

 - For basic information, execution time, Coprocessor read, transaction, and slow query of the SQL statement, you can click the corresponding tab titles to switch among different information.